fledge-iot/fledge/docs/building_fledge/building_fledge.rst

 .. code-block:: console

   $ curl -s http://localhost:8081/fledge/ping ; echo
-  {"dataPurged": 0, "dataRead": 10, "uptime": 308.42881059646606, "dataSent": 0, "authenticationOptional": true}
+  {"uptime": 10480, "dataRead": 0, "dataSent": 0, "dataPurged": 0, "authenticationOptional": true, "serviceName": "Fledge", "hostName": "fledge", "ipAddresses": ["x.x.x.x", "x:x:x:x:x:x:x:x"], "health": "green", "safeMode": false}
   $
   $ curl -s http://localhost:8081/fledge/statistics ; echo
-  [{"key": "BUFFERED", "description": "The number of readings currently in the Fledge buffer", "value": 0}, {"key": "DISCARDED", "description": "The number of readings discarded at the input side by Fledge, i.e. discarded before being  placed in the buffer.
-This may be due to some error in the readings themselves.", "value": 0}, {"key": "PURGED", "description": "The number of readings removed from the buffer by the purge process", "value": 0}, {"key": "READINGS", "description": "The number of readings received by Fledge since startup", "value": 0}, {"key": "SENT_1", "description": "The number of readings sent to the historian", "value": 0}, {"key": "SENT_2", "description": "The number of statistics data sent to the historian", "value": 0}, {"key": "UNSENT", "description": "The number of readings filtered out in the send process", "value": 0}, {"key": "UNSNPURGED", "description": "The number of readings that were purged from the buffer before being sent", "value": 0}]
+  [{"key": "BUFFERED", "description": "Readings currently in the Fledge buffer", "value": 0}, {"key": "DISCARDED", "description": "Readings discarded by the South Service before being  placed in the buffer.
+This may be due to an error in the readings themselves.", "value": 0}, {"key": "PURGED", "description": "Readings removed from the buffer by the purge process", "value": 0}, {"key": "READINGS", "description": "Readings received by Fledge", "value": 0}, {"key": "UNSENT", "description": "Readings filtered out in the send process", "value": 0}, {"key": "UNSNPURGED", "description": "Readings that were purged from the buffer before being sent", "value": 0}]
   $

 Congratulations!
 You have installed and tested Fledge!
 If you want to go extra mile (and make the output of the REST API more readable, download the *jq* JSON processor and pipe the output of the *curl* command to it: